 Nextgen Pest Solutions Raccoon Removal

 Raccoons are increasing in numbers in cities and more rural areas.
 Raccoons are perfectly comfortable living in proximity to humans, and their unique abilities can create unusual scenarios!
 Although we appreciate raccoons for their clever problem-solving skills and cute little banded faces, we should always remember they are wild animals.

 Nature should always be treated respectfully and humanely.
 At Nextgen Pest Solutions, we are a veteran-owned, full-service pest control company with branches in Atlanta, Georgia, South Florida, and the Tampa Bay Area in Florida.
-Our Professional Racoon Trappers are trained and experienced in removing raccoons from your attic, cleaning up the mess, and sealing your home to keep them out for good.
+Our Professional Raccoon Trappers are trained and experienced in removing raccoons from your attic, cleaning up the mess, and sealing your home to keep them out for good.